SunayDESAI/dank-selfbot/README.md

 # dank-selfbot
-# educational purposes only, not for production
+# Educational purposes only, not for production
-# just download main.py and webserver.py and just run them
+# Just download main.py and webserver.py and just run them
+# If you face any problem, contact me